-All bullying and harassment violations will be thoroughly investigated by the Principal, Deans and/or Director.
+All bullying and harassment violations will be thoroughly investigated by school administration.
 If substantiated, the appropriate disciplinary action(s) as indicated in the Code of Conduct, will be enforced.
 Students who have been bullied or who have bullied others are provided with supports in the school through the counseling department and all staff to promote respect for others, accountability and safety.